hackclub/hackclub/workshops/colorful_grammar/README.md

 to your `style.css` file.

 To remove the white background, we use `background: none;`.
 To remove the blue outline, we use `outline: 0;`.
 To remove the black border, we use `border: 0;`.
 Add these three [declarations](https://developer.mozilla.org/en-US/docs/Web/CSS/Syntax) inside the `textarea` [block](https://developer.mozilla.org/en-US/docs/Web/CSS/Syntax) of your `style.css` file.
-After you’re done, the file should look like this:
+When you’re done, the file should look like this:

 ```css
 textarea {